jio-gl/mirror-hash/README.md

 # mirror-hash
 An experimental hashing algorithm for optical/quantum computers based on Toffoli and Fredkin gates.

 With standard 256-bit input it has 64 layers of the following gates.
 Each has 2 sublayers of Toffoli or Fredkin gates in zig-zag fashion.
-The symmetry and type of gate is determined by the previous block (called layer encoding here) of the hash and also there is a XOR with the current layer encoding to avoid 0-to-0 hashes.
+The symmetry (mirrored or not) and type of gate (Toffoli or Fredkin) is determined by the previous block (called layer encoding here) of the hash and also there is a XOR with the current layer encoding to avoid 0-to-0 hashes.

 ```
    def hashLayerPass(self, layer, block, startLeft=None):